 Sacrifice one of your own protagonists to reveal all hidden enemy protagonists.

 You win when your opponent loses 3 protagonists total, or when they have no protagonists left on the board.
-Watch out — some actions can cause your own defeat!
+With Heroes enabled, defeating the opponent's Hero also wins the game instantly.
+Watch out: some actions can cause your own defeat!

 You now know the basics of Voltrine.
 Jump into a game or read the full rules for advanced strategies.